learnbin.net nav logo

 Measurement of temperature

 The zeroth law is the basic concept behind the measurement of temperature.
-Temperature is the thermodynamic property of a system that helps to determine that system is in thermal equilibrium with other systems.
+Temperature is the thermodynamic property of a system that helps to determine that the system is in thermal equilibrium with other systems.
 A reference body is used to get a quantitative measurement of temperature.
 This reference body should have distinguishable physical characteristics/properties that change with the temperature.

 Thermometric properties

 So, by observing the change of this thermometric property to changing temperature, the temperature can be measured quantitatively.
-When selecting a good thermometric property for observing temperature reading accurately, it should have some important qualities.
+When selecting a good thermometric property for observing temperature readings accurately, it should have some important qualities.

 • The property should vary continuously with the temperature in the range of operating